-For the models developed by Ezoe, Shirai, and Hanada, 2021 (Fig. 5B-E), we first checked if the custom chromatin state metric (CCSM; see Methods) proposed could be a determinant of functional divergence using the same paralogous gene pairs as the original article (Fig. 5B).
-High and low CCSM values were significantly associated to high and low diversified pairs, respectively (P-value = 3.4e-15, two tailed Wilcoxon rank sum test).
-In spite of epigenomic features tested in the reference did not pass this threshold, our CS metric even joined the two best explanatory variables Ka/Ks (protein divergence rate) and Re/Ks (gene expression similarity rate) in terms of relative importance (Fig. 5C; see Methods).
-These results pointed out the need to use integrative metrics when predicting genome elements.
-Logistic regression models (see Methods) using different set of features were compared by calculating the area under the curve-receiver operating characteristic (AUC-ROC) and the area under-precision recall curve (AU-PRC) values (Fig. 5D).
+For the models developed by Ezoe, Shirai, and Hanada (2021) (Fig. 5B–E), we first checked whether the custom chromatin state metric (CCSM; see Methods) proposed could be a determinant of functional divergence using the same paralogous gene pairs as the original article (Fig. 5B).
+High and low CCSM values were significantly associated with high and low diversified pairs, respectively (P-value = 3.4e-15, two-tailed Wilcoxon rank sum test).
+Despite the epigenomic features tested in the reference that did not pass this threshold, our CS metric even joined the two best explanatory variables Ka/Ks (protein divergence rate) and Re/Ks (gene expression similarity rate) in terms of relative importance (Fig. 5C; see Methods).
+These results indicate the need to use integrative metrics when predicting genome elements.
+Logistic regression models (see Methods) using different sets of features were compared by calculating the area under the curve-receiver operating characteristic (AUC-ROC) and the area under-precision recall curve (AU-PRC) values (Fig. 5D).
 Models including CS information had higher AUC-ROC and AU-PRC values and slightly improved the performance of the best final model reported in the original article (Ka/Ks+Re/Ks).
 This improvement was more obvious in the reduced formula (Ka/Ks+Re/Ks+CCSM) and the small range of improvement between full (Ka/Ks+Re/Ks+CCSM+FD+PPI+GO) and reduced formulas also agreed with the information reported by the main article.
 The degree of functional divergence (DFD) can be inferred from the best formula by logistic regression analysis.
 DFD values close to 0 and 1 reflected low (<0.5) and high (>0.5) functional divergence, respectively.
-To enable potential validation of paralogous pairs DFD in upcoming studies and to minimize the erronous assignment of high and low diversified duplicates, we calculated 5% FDR as a threshold.
+To enable the potential validation of paralogous pairs of DFD in upcoming studies and to minimise the erroneous assignment of high and low diversified duplicates, we calculated 5% FDR as a threshold.
 DFD stringent thresholds were 0.93 and 0.46 for high and low diversified pairs, respectively (Fig. 5E).
-A table containing labeled genome-wide predictions with additional filters to assist paralogs redundancy experimental verification (see Methods) is available at supplementary table S3.
+Supplementary Table S3 contains labelled genome-wide predictions with additional filters to assist paralog redundancy experimental verification (see Methods).